madhummitha/blog/blogposts/Photography-General.md

 #### Photography is an invisible time travel allowing us to relive the moments and emotions

 Anyone can take photos, but only those passionate about it can replicate the exact scenario.

-To become a good photographer, you need to master three basic rules which is composition, light and subject.
-Once you do that, you can capture the scene behind the lens.

 As you delve deeper into photography, your perspective and way of seeing things will inevitably change. 🤩